Set pst-file as default delivery for Exchange account

 You are not done yet!
 Once you’ve restarted Outlook, go back to your account settings but this time select the E-mail tab.
 Here, select your Exchange account and press the Change Folder button at the bottom.
 Accept the warning and select the root folder of the pst-file as the new storage location.
 Restart Outlook again to complete the process.

-As said, in Outlook 2013 and Outlook 2016 things have been made even harder or actually (nearly) impossible.
+As said, in Outlook 2013 and later, things have been made even harder or actually (nearly) impossible.

 I do not recommend storing your mails to a pst-file when you have an Exchange account as you’ll lose sharing capabilities and it makes you responsible for your backups and not the Exchange administrator.
 If you still want to go this route for whatever reason, keep the following in mind;